Pythia - Notes

 Petals on a wet, black bough.

-s.
-Much of the power and verbal music of the poem is in ones, twos and threes: old smoke, stale, night, green room, kiss me, stale mint, cold-hard floor, C-section, black spike heels, etc. Most lines end in a monosyllable.
-The sounds attempt to override the meaning of words.
+r.
+Much of the power and verbal music of the poem is in ones, twos and threes: old smoke, stale, night, green room, kiss me, stale mint, cold-hard floor, C-section, black spike heels, etc. Most lines end in monosyllables which as noted above, have a weird power.
+Sounds attempt to override the meaning of words.
 The speaking voice interrupts the narrator and adds tension, making the action and characters real.

 Comments